 What are the types of teeth cleaning?

-The two types of teeth cleaning are scaling and root planing.
+The two types of teeth cleaning are scaling and root planning.
 Scaling is a simple procedure that involves plaque and tartar removal from the teeth and gums.
 Root planing is a procedure that smoothens the root of your teeth to reattach your gums to your teeth.

-How painful is dental cleaning?
+How painful is a dental cleaning?

 Dental cleaning is a completely painless procedure because the dentist numbs the area.

 Hopefully, this article answers all of your questions about the importance of dental cleaning.

 Prevention is always better than cure.
 To schedule an appointment at your nearest URBN Dental clinic to restore your oral health and prevent the onset of diseases.